jamesdidit72/DevOps_BootCamp/README.md

 - Set of practices
 - Intended to reduce the time between commits
 ### devops pillars
+- Ease of Use
+- Flexibility
+- Robustness
+- Cost Effectiveness
 #### monolith architecture, one tier